RobNel12/freds-sw/README.md

 - **JEDI:** All other sabers (except the Darksaber!!)
 - **NEUTRAL:** Darksaber, any other weapon

 **DO NOT TEAM SWITCH:** If you're a sith and lose your saber, but pick up a jedi color, you're still a sith!
 You are encouraged to DRESS ACCORDINGLY to make identification easier.
+REACQUIRE YOUR WEAPON ASAP!

 Feel free to **team up within your faction** for coordinated FFA.
 Be willing to go against the grain.